amperity/amperity-docs/amperity_api/source/endpoint_get_campaign_drafts_list.rst

    print("CSV file generated successfully.")

-.. endpoint-get-campaigns-list-request-python-end
+.. endpoint-get-campaign-drafts-list-request-python-end

-.. _endpoint-get-campaigns-list-unstable-responses:
+.. _endpoint-get-campaign-drafts-list-unstable-responses:

 Responses
 ==================================================

-.. endpoint-get-campaigns-list-unstable-responses-start
+.. endpoint-get-campaign-drafts-list-unstable-responses-start

 A response from the **/campaign-drafts** endpoint will match an `HTTP status code <https://docs.amperity.com/api/responses.html>`__.
 A 200 response will contain the results set.
 A 4xx response indicates an issue with the configuration of your request.
 A 5xx response indicates that the endpoint is unavailable.

-.. endpoint-get-campaigns-list-unstable-responses-end
+.. endpoint-get-campaign-drafts-list-unstable-responses-end

-.. _endpoint-get-campaigns-list-response-200ok:
+.. _endpoint-get-campaign-drafts-list-response-200ok:

 200 OK
 --------------------------------------------------

-.. endpoint-get-campaigns-list-response-200ok-start
+.. endpoint-get-campaign-drafts-list-response-200ok-start

 The **200** response returns a set of draft campaigns.